Clemapfel/jluna/docs/troubleshooting.md

 ## Troubleshooting

-Several errors may arise during compilation, linking or regular usage.
+Several errors may arise during compilation, linking, or regular usage.
 A list of the most common issue, and how to solve them, is provided here.

 ------------------